Legal Translation as a Part of Global Strategy

 A good way to tackle the translation challenge is to determine what documents must be translated; what documents should be translated, but a lack of translation will not run afoul of local laws; and what documents can be left in English.
 Making that important determination will dictate how you prioritize the documents you create and what type of legal document translation assistance you will require.

 All Language Alliance, Inc. has been translating international contracts and other documents for multi-national companies with a dispersed workforce from English to Simplified Chinese, French, German, Portuguese, Russian, Korean, Traditional Chinese, Polish, including cross-border employment agreements, for decades.
-We welcome you to learn more about our services by filling out “Translate All Languages” form on the right.
+We invite you to discuss your legal translation projects by filling out “Translate All Languages” form on the right.

 #alllanguagealliance #employmentcontracttranslation #contracttranslation #agreementtranslation #employmentagreementtranslation #simplifiedchinesetranslation #traditionalchinesetranslation #koreantranslation #germantranslation #russiantranslation #portuguesetranslation #frenchtranslation #crossborderagreement #lawyers #paralegals #law #employmentlaw